sqmch/btrac/README.md

 ```
 pip install -r requirements.txt
 ```
-Create the db tables for the default sqlite example (run in python interpreter:
+Create the db tables for the default sqlite example (run in python interpreter):
 ```
 >>> from models import db
 >>> db.create_all()